Klagarge/BachelorThesis-OTSecurity/02-main/comm/modbus.typ

 )

 == Modbus #gls("tcp", long: false)
 Modbus over #gls("tcp") is a modern adaptation of Modbus.
-It's still a binary protocol, but it's transported over #gls("tcp").
+It is also a binary protocol, but transported over #gls("tcp").
 This adaptation eliminates the need for #gls("crc") due to inherent error detection in #gls("tcp").
-Otherwise, the frame is composed like Modbus #gls("rtu") and the default port for Modbus #gls("tcp") is 502.
+The rest of the frame is composed like Modbus #gls("rtu") and the default port for Modbus #gls("tcp") is 502.